Stephanie White

-Stephanie Joanne White (formerly Stephanie White-McCarty; born June 20, 1977) is a former professional basketball player and head coach of the Connecticut Sun of the WNBA.
-She was previously head coach of the Vanderbilt Commodores women's basketball team from 2016 to 2021.
-Prior to Vanderbilt, she was the head coach of the Indiana Fever of the WNBA for the 2015 and 2016 season.
+Stephanie Joanne White (formerly Stephanie White-McCarty; born June 20, 1977) is an American professional basketball coach and former player who is the head coach of the Indiana Fever of the Women's National Basketball Association (WNBA).
+She was previously head coach of the WNBA Connecticut Sun in the 2023 and 2024 seasons and Vanderbilt Commodores women's basketball team from 2016 to 2021.
+Before Vanderbilt, she was the head coach of the WNBA Indiana Fever for the 2015 and 2016 seasons.
 As an intercollegiate athlete, she was named the winner of the Wade Trophy in 1999, which recognizes the top female basketball player in the nation.

 White was the 1995 Indiana Miss Basketball and was also named 1995 Gatorade National Player of the Year and the USA Today National Player of the Year.
 White attended Seeger High School in West Lebanon, Indiana, where she was named a High School All-American by the WBCA.
 She participated in the WBCA High School All-America Game in 1995, scoring seventeen points, and earning MVP honors.
 She led Purdue University to the 1999 NCAA Women's National Championship in basketball.
 She played five years in the WNBA, one with the Charlotte Sting and four with the Indiana Fever.
 She retired in 2004.

-White joined the Chicago Sky as an assistant coach in 2007, spending four seasons there until she joined her college coach, Lin Dunn, as the first former WNBA player to serve as an assistant coach on the Fever staff.
-She was named head coach on September 23, 2014, making her the youngest active coach in the league.
+White began her coaching career with several assistant coaching positions at Ball State, Kansas State, and the University of Toledo before joining the Chicago Sky as an assistant coach in 2007.
+After serving as assistant coach for four years, she became head coach of the Indiana Fever in 2014, leading the team to the WNBA Finals in her first season in 2015.
+White then served as head coach of the Vanderbilt Commodores from 2016 to 2021.
+Following a brief hiatus, she returned to the WNBA in 2023 to coach the Connecticut Sun, leading them to consecutive playoff appearances.
+She rejoined the Fever as head coach in 2024.

-College
+College career

 White attended Purdue University, where she was named National College Player of the Year, Indiana NCAA Woman of the Year, and Big Ten Conference Player of the Year on the way to leading Purdue to the NCAA National Championship in 1999.